mheroth/Disasters_Response_Project/README.md

-# disaster-nlp
+# Disaster Response Project

-Short text message classification
+Short text message classification algorithm

 ## Summary

-In this project we use labeled text data provided by Figure Eight for the Udacity Data Science Nano Degree to train a machine learning model and perform a multioutput classification in a web app.
-The model is build by using a sklearn pipeline with the custom estimator object StartingVerbExtractor.
+In this project we use labeled text data provided by Figure Eight to train a machine learning model and perform a multioutput classification in a web app.
+The model is build by using a sklearn pipeline including a random forest classifier.
 Gridsearch is then used to tune the model parameters.

 A user can enter text inside a Flask web app and get his message classified into multiple categories.